 If you have not taken the TEFL course (see above) that does not completely rule out teaching your first language in Barcelona.
 Many people in the city are looking to learn languages such as English and are willing to pay a private tutor - usually on a one-to-one basis.
-This will require some initiative as it will be necessary to drum up your own work - place adverts in shops, libraries or cafés and advertise your services on websites such as Loquo (see above).
+This will require some initiative as it will be necessary to drum up your own work - place adverts in shops, libraries or cafés and advertise your services on websites.

 If you do not feel confident in teaching a language and grammar then simply advertise you services on a 'conversational' basis.
 Also, make the most of your qualifications - if you have a law degree or a degree in architecture etc. you can potentially target specific groups and ask for more money.

 It is important to remember to be careful when working in this way.
 Meet your students in a public place such as a bar or café.

 Many people who are new to Barcelona and cannot yet speak Castellano apply to work in international companies in their telesales departments.
 This will provide you with steady work until your Castellano has improved.

 It is worth noting that you will be working with teams of people who will be speaking your native language, which will not help if you are hoping to improve your Castellano or Catalan.

 Many people, including myself, arrive in Barcelona imaging that it has an endless supply of bar jobs on offer.
 Unfortunately that is not the case - there are a lot of bars in the city, but also a lot of people who want to work in them.
 If you wish to get a bar job it is important that you get out and visit the bars and meet people face-to-face.
 Prepare a C.V. relating to your experience in these sorts of jobs (they will not care if you won the 'Scientist of the Year Award' at school!) and hand them out to as many bars as possible.
 Also, make friends with people - bars are much more likely to offer work to somebody who they already know.